Information architecture (IA) is a discipline that helps teams create meaningful relationships between core decisions of software products.

 In an effort to improve the quality of IA within software products, these are the five principles of IA that I have found most useful.

-1. Minimize personas
+1. Minimize user types

 2. Minimize user goals